Alumni Achievement Award

 During 1978 her brother, Bruce Hubby, a businessman in Colorado Springs, Colo., was funding and leading a new research project that incorporated technology with the vision of assisting businesses and organizations to achieve success through understanding people.
 The two siblings joined in this venture, later known as PDP Inc. Bruce Hubby, now deceased, graduated from WSC in 1957, along with his wife, Jan Hubby.
 Bruce Hubby’s son, Brent Hubby, is now President of PDP Inc. To assist in the new research and expand her knowledge of business application of psychology, Bass returned to the University of San Francisco, earning the doctor of education degree in 1983.
 She is a member of the Institute of Management Consultants USA and the National Speakers Association.
 Bass is honored to have been the first woman president and chairman of the board of the San Francisco Kiwanis Club (1990).

-Dr. Holt is the recipient of the Wayne State Foundation Alumni Achievement Award.
+Dr. Holt was the recipient of the Wayne State Foundation Alumni Achievement Award at winter commencement.
 He earned his bachelor of science degree in chemistry and pre-professional biology from WSC in 1989, and his doctorate degree in Osteopathic Medicine in 1993 from Kansas City University of Medicine and Biosciences in Kansas City, Mo.
 He attended his fist two years of psychiatry residency training at Baylor College of Medicine in House, Texas, before finishing his training in 1997 at California Pacific Medical Center in San Francisco, Calif.
 Holt earned his Master of Public Administration degree with a concentration in health services from eh University of San Francisco in 2002.

 Holt joined The Permanente Medical Group in 1997 and continues to serve as a staff psychiatrist at the Kaiser South San Francisco Medical Center in South San Francisco.
 For the past 13 years he has volunteered his vacation and travel costs to come back to WSC each homecoming to educate student on the consequences of homophobia in the classroom, the biology of gay sexuality, and bullying and suicide prevents – especially in the lesbian, gay, bisexual, and transgender (LGBT) communities.